MrGoodman89/BrokerBriefcase-ABBYY-/README.md

 # BrokerBriefcase-ABBYY-
-Project for the presentation of ABBYY
+Presentation of the project for ABBYY